ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The Future of UI/UX Design: Top Trends to Watch Out for in 2024</blockquote>

 <h3>4.
+The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Consagoustech`**

+<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
+By utilizing proprietary dynamics…</blockquote>

+<h3>5.
 The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shailesh Chauhan`**

 <blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>

-<h3>5.
-7 UX/UI Design Trends in 2024: Innovations in User Experience - <a href="https://medium.com/ux-planet/7-ux-ui-design-trends-in-2023-innovations-in-user-experience-236e7b104f05" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UX Planet`**

-<blockquote>Picture the world of UI and UX design as an ever-evolving ecosystem.
-In this ecosystem, new trends emerge at a rapid pace and users’…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-The Most Difficult JavaScript Interview Question #2 - <a href="https://medium.com/@vitaliykorzenkoua/the-most-difficult-javascript-interview-question-2-08dc0b1a7536" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 JavaScript Design Patterns Every Developer Should Know - <a href="https://medium.com/@asierr/7-javascript-design-patterns-every-developer-should-know-42627c107c83" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vitaliy Korzhenko`**
+✍️ **posted by `asierr.dev`**

-<blockquote>Can You Answer It ?</blockquote>
+<blockquote>JavaScript is one of the most versatile programming languages, powering everything from simple scripts to complex web applications.
+But as…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>